Are you looking to get more leads? Looking to grow your business? Looking to reach more people?

 Setting Up Your Profiles To Attract Leads

 As a social network, your profile is your portal to connect with other members on the site.
 If you engage on the site, people will check out your profile – both your personal and business profile – to learn more about you.
 This is your opportunity to showcase yourself and what you do!
 A fully filled out profile showcasing your abilities is imperative to your success on BiggerPockets.
-Here are few tips for using your profile to attract leads and get your name out there.
+Here are a few tips for using your profile to attract leads and get your name out there.

 Setting Up Your Personal Profile